Cosmetic Labelling Requirements UK: A Plain-English Guide

 Checking Your Labels

 Use our free cosmetic labelling requirements checker to verify your labels include all eight required elements.
 For CPSR requirements, see our guide to cosmetic safety assessments — and for a practical walk-through of costs, process, and choosing an assessor, see our CPSR certification guide.
+Labelling is just one piece — for how it fits alongside assessments, notification, and record-keeping, see the full stack of cosmetic safety solutions.

 Sources